 Whether you’re jetting off to Sunny Spain, cruising the Caribbean or heading for a seaside break in the UK, travel insurance is essential.
 For those with an existing medical condition, you may need to find a specialist medical travel insurance company – like us!
-Unlike standard travel insurance, specialist medical providers can cover for declared medical conditions, particularly those that are a little more complex.
+Unlike standard travel insurance, specialist medical providers like us can generally cover medical conditions that are a little more complex.

 Why Do I Need Specialist Medical Travel Insurance?